An Agile Revolution

 Ten Top Considerations for Success with Agile Software Development Outsourcing

 - Strong, Executive Sponsorship – There is no substitute for top-level executive sponsorship of an outsourced project.
-It sets the agenda as an organizational priority that has visibility and goals that are considered part of business strategy.
+It sets the agenda as an organizational priority that has visibility and goals that are considered part of the business strategy.

 - Solve Real Problems – Recognizing that using outsourced resources is a conscious decision to solve a real business problem is a critical part of executive sponsorship and the elevation of the purpose, beyond the development project at hand.
 The business problem outsourcing is solving needs to be directly acknowledged in the statement of sponsorship whether the problem is finding qualified resources quickly for a critical business project, lowering operational costs of development or other issues that can be tied back to business success for the organization.

-- Flexible Contract – Contracts that spend pages on the operational aspects of an engagement create a “straightjacket” and barriers to change that down the road can endanger the project and team interaction.
+- Flexible Contract – Contracts that spend pages on the operational aspects of engagement create a “straightjacket” and barriers to change that down the road can endanger the project and team interaction.
 Instead, focus on a shared understanding of critical business objectives for the project and the responsibilities of each team in reaching those objectives.

 - Planned, Face-to-Face Meetings – At the start of a project, the entire team should meet in one site.
 In the best case, it should be in either the client or outsourced team offices, but it can also be in a central location everyone can reach.
 No matter where it is, it needs to be a location where both work and easy interaction can happen, both as team and in smaller, focus groups for specific issues.
 In addition to dealing with normal project startup issues, it should also include planned team games and cross-team interaction to build trust and understanding.
 Good quality network access, power, lighting, air conditioning control, white boards with markers, projector and screen, tables and chairs with flexible organization are all issues to consider before the team comes together.
 If some members cannot attend the face-to-face, planning for shared meetings over the Internet with video and sound are also issues to work out before the meetings.
 Some method to record meetings and meeting results is of course, very important to both assuring everyone is on the same page when the meetings are over and to include anyone who cannot attend or who might need to “come up to speed” later.
 For longer projects, additional face-to-face meetings can clear up issues and bring better team cohesiveness much quicker than remote meetings can.
 Outsourcing should not be a barrier to bringing team members together, but knowing that it requires planning and has a cost, it should be an opportunity to focus on building team understanding, trust and ironing out the issues that are creating barriers to productivity and success.